chris-stellato/non_linear_regression_casestudy/README.md

 ## What would we do differently?
 - Begin writing OOP style from the beginning, giving us more time to troubleshoot helper functions
-- Take a different approach to dealing with non-numerical and nan data earlier in the process (we lost a significant amount of time goin down several wrong paths)
+- Take a different approach to dealing with non-numerical and nan data earlier in the process (we lost a significant amount of time going down several wrong paths)